bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

 Here we are using [bitwalker's Alpine Linux Elixir image](https://github.com/bitwalker/alpine-elixir).
 This image contains Erlang and Elixir's run time making it possible to build our release.
 There are a few packages missing for our application, so I will use Alpine's package manager, `apk`, to install them.

 The next thing you might notice is the `ARG` keyword.
-This allows us to pass the `mix version` of our application to the build process.
+This allows us to pass the `mix version` of our application to the build process at Docker's build time.
 Please feel free to insert your own method to get the version of said application into the build.

 I have used and seen: mix task's or git tags.